matter-labs/foundry-zksync/README.md

 ### Changes Made

-To use for zkSync environments, include `--zksync` when running Foundry.
+To use for zkSync environments, include `--zksync` when running Foundry or `vm.zkVm(true)` in tests.
 The modifications include:

 1. **Compilation:** `solc` and `zksolc` are used for compiling.
 The resulting bytecodes are combined into `DualCompiledContract` and managed through `Executor` to `CheatcodeTracer`.
 2. **EVM Interactions:**